2017 of the new Japanese era there is a man trying to rule the NEOGEO World.

 NGBC is definitely a must have for any SNK fan... and if you're a fan of

 2D fighters in general, you'll most likely find something

-Battle Coliseum is a straight-forward
+Battle Coliseum is one of SNK's most

-truly something to behold... although, there are quite a few more characters
+days, there are quite a few more characters

 I would've loved to

 game.
 On that note, it's sad SNK never released a sequel or update to NeoGeo

 Also worth mentioning, I think the "theme" of this game (being a mock of the

 emulation community) is a pretty darn clever move by SNK.
 Even though many people "ripped off" SNK by